dhk3136/facial-emotion-visual-detection/README.md

-# facial-emotion-visual-detection
+# Human emotion detection via visual, facial expressions - a seven-category classifier

-A seven-category classifier of various human emotions via facial expressions
+*a work in progress*